 A lot of Americans downplay the need to buy products Made in the USA, mainly because as a society we have become accustomed to wanting things cheap and now.
-We will often overlook the morals of a purchase in order to get a product made overseas at 10% the cost of the Made in the USA product, disregarding the implications of that purchase and how it will affect our fellow citizen, nation and the overall international arena.
+We will often overlook the morals of a purchase to get a product made overseas at 10% of the cost of the Made in the USA product, disregarding the implications of that purchase and how it will affect our fellow citizens, nation, and the overall international arena.

 What people most often forget is the purchase of any product generates profit.
 This profit goes to someone and or some government.
 From the sale of every product, there are taxes that you are directly or indirectly paying/contributing to and these taxes are used to fuel economies and personal interests.